Binge watch Disney+ with these unlimited Verizon plans

 No Compromises: Get More Unlimited

-The Get More Unlimited plan is the best of Verizon Wireless, but you pay for it.
-With 720p video streams and a massive 75GB of premium LTE data you can stream to your heart's content without slowing down.
+The Get More Unlimited plan is the best of Verizon Wireless, but you have to pay for it.
+You get Verizon's Premium Network Access, which gives you a healthy 50GB of premium data as well as the option to enable 720p streaming on your account.
+5G Ultra Wideband support is here, as well as support for Verizon's future nationwide 5G network.

-You can also set your download quality to max without worrying about data caps to keep your quality maxed out.
+You can also set your download quality to the max without worrying about data caps to keep your quality maxed out.
 30GB of LTE hotspot data won't be enough to rely on it for 4K streaming on your TV but should be fine for tablets.

-Apple Music is also included making this a premium streaming experience for video and audio in one package.
+Apple Music is also included, making this a premium streaming experience for video and audio in one package.
 You're in for a great experience if you're willing to pay the entry fee.

 Pros: